 All qualification requirements must be met by the closing date of the announcement.

-If you are using experience to qualify, your resume must show:
+If you are using experience to qualify, you must have:

-NOTE: Education completed in a foreign institution must be certified as equivalent to coursework completed at a U.S. college or university.
+SUBSTITUTING EDUCATION: If you are qualifying for this position based on completed education at an accredited U.S. college, university, or other educational institution, you must provide a copy of your transcripts or other proof of education.
+NOTE: Education completed in a foreign institution must be must be deemed equivalent to that gained in conventional/accredited U.S. education programs.
 It is the applicant's responsibility to acquire U.S. Certification and provide it at the time of application.
-Click on the link for a list of Credential Evaluation Services.
+For a list of Credential Evaluation Services, log on to: http://www.edupass.org/admissions/evaluation.phtml

 SELECTIVE PLACEMENT FACTOR